Skip to main content

 • The effective bounciness for a collision is the product of both colliding objects.
 So if your bounciness setting appears to have no effect, it probably means the object it's colliding with has 0 bounciness.

-• Static Bounciness: Bounciness (AKA restitution), for static colliders.
+• Static Bounciness: Bounciness (also known as restitution), for static colliders.
 This is the proportion of energy preserved after a collision, in the range 0 to 1.

 • This defaults to 1.0.
 Typically we use high bounciness for static colliders because they are unaffected by collision, and thus maximally preserve energy.